Skip to content

 Interactive Voice Response (IVR)

-Interactive Voice Response (IVR) is the automated voice-menu system that greets inbound callers before connecting them to a human agent.
+An Interactive Voice Response (IVR) is the automated phone menu that greets inbound callers and routes them before a human agent picks up.

 § 01